joaolucas2012/the-complete-javascript-course/07-Pig-Game/README.md

 - The `script.js` is responsible for `execution and functioning of the interface buttons`.

-- The `style.js` is responsible for styling the game's interface.
+- The `style.js` is responsible for `styling the game's interface`.

 ## CONFIGURING PRETTIER IN VS CODE: